shaliulab/idtrackerai/docs/source/GUI_explained.rst

 16. **Resolution reduction**
 ----------------------------

 Type a value between 0 and 1 to reduce the resolution of the video by that factor.
 You can change the value of the box by scrolling up/down or by clicking the arrows.
+Note that the output trajectories will be in full-frame resolution

 17. **Select a tracking interval**
 ----------------------------------